AyeshaIrshad1337/NLP/README.md

 Unicode is an international standard that maintains a mapping of individual character and unique number acrrross devices and programs.
 Each character is represented as a code point.
 These code point are encoded in bytes and can be decoded back to code points.
++ UTF-8 is an encoding system for Unicode.
+UTF-8 uses 1, 2, 3, and 4 bytes to encode every code point.
+In the Unicode standard, an emoji is represented as a code.
+For example \U0001F600 is the combination that triggers a grimming face across all devices across the world in UTF-8.
+Thus, regex pattern can be used to remove emoji from the text.
+**You will find the code by EmojiRemove.ipynb**